ioBroker/ioBroker.docs/docs/en/basics/README.md

 ### Software
 ioBroker manages the data in a database.
 The structure of the data is organized accordingly.

-Each adapter has a so-called namespace that contains all the data on an instance of the adapter.
+For each adapter there is a so-called namespace that contains all data on an instance of the adapter.
 Accordingly, the name of the namespace is e.g .: ***AdapterName.0***

 Within this area, ioBroker creates the devices, their channels and, in turn, their data points with their values (states).